atomdax/Yotoken/doc/tor.md

 port.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-Run yotoken behind a Tor proxy
+Run yotokens behind a Tor proxy
 ---------------------------

-The first step is running yotoken behind a Tor proxy.
+The first step is running yotokens behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 ```